eclipse-ee4j/angus-mail/www/Contributions.md

-How to Contribute to Jakarta Mail
+How to Contribute to Angus Mail
 =================================

-If you're interested in contributing fixes, enhancements, etc. to Jakarta Mail, please contact us at [mail-dev@eclipse.org](https://accounts.eclipse.org/mailing-list/mail-dev) before you start.
-We can give you advice you might need to make it easier to contribute, and we can better coordinate contributions with other planned or ongoing work on Jakarta Mail.
+If you're interested in contributing fixes, enhancements, etc. to Angus Mail, please contact us at [angus-dev@eclipse.org](https://accounts.eclipse.org/mailing-list/angus-dev) before you start.
+We can give you advice you might need to make it easier to contribute, and we can better coordinate contributions with other planned or ongoing work on Angus Mail.

-Contributions to Jakarta Mail follow the same rules and process as contributions to other Eclipse projects.
+Contributions to Angus Mail follow the same rules and process as contributions to other Eclipse projects.

 See [CONTRIBUTING](CONTRIBUTING.md) for the legal details.

 ## Coding Style

-Modifications to existing Jakarta Mail source files, and contributions of new source files, should use the standard Java coding style as originally described [here](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html)
+Modifications to existing Angus Mail source files, and contributions of new source files, should use the standard Java coding style as originally described [here](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html)